thoughtspot/thoughtspot.github.io/_admin/loading/load-from-web-browser.md

 permalink: /:collection/:path.html
 ---

 {% include note.html content="This feature is exclusive to ThoughtSpot Free Trial.
-Use Connections to access your data in ThoughtSpot Cloud."}
+Use Connections to access your data in ThoughtSpot Cloud." %}

 {% include content/web-load-intro.md %}